BOND Multi 2024

 Multifamily Residential Projects Throughout America

-Every single architect and developer you’ll meet has a winnable portfolio of large-scale multifamily residential projects and the clout to influence who gets specified and who doesn’t.
+Every single architect and developer you’ll meet has a winnable portfolio of large-scale multifamily residential projects throughout America and the clout to influence who gets specified and who doesn’t.

 If you believe your products deserve a place in the best multifamily projects, these are the people who can make it happen for you.